-Live Well York offers a range of ways to help you live independently, some of these are free or low-cost community activities and some are services or products which you can browse and find contact information for providers.
+Live Well York offers a range of ways to help you live independently.
+Some of these are free or low-cost community activities and some are services or products which you can browse and find contact information for providers.

-We will inform all organisations/groups that have entries in the Live Well York directories of our expections to abide by Live Well York’s Code of Conduct.
+We will inform all organisations/groups that have entries in the Live Well York directories of our expectations to abide by Live Well York’s Code of Conduct.
 You may wish to check the Code so you are aware of how the organisation/group should operate.

 You cannot purchase services or products on Live Well York, but we provide a platform to help you locate and contact organisations/groups to discuss or order directly from them.

 Safety and quality of the service or product

 - Have you read Live Well York’s Code of Conduct?
 This will show you what Live Well York would expect from any organisation/group with a posting in any of the directories.

 - Are there any particular checks or accreditations you would expect to see?

 - Have other customers left feedback or ratings on other sites and are these favourable?